 Policies and Standards Specific to SCVAA Football

-The following policies and standards are intended to insure that the SCVAA Football experience is equally enjoyable and beneficial for all participants.
-These policies are of course intended to accommodate unique and extraordinary circumstances, but should be applied as consistently and completely as possible.
+The following policies and standards are intended to ensure that the SCVAA Football experience is equally enjoyable and beneficial for all participants.
+These policies are should be applied as consistently and completely as possible.
+Unique or extrodinary circumstances will be addressed individually.

 Please communicate to the SCVAA Football Commission any observed deviations from these policies and standards during the season.
-Our league is a ZERO TOLERANCE Sports League and we expect all Coaches and Participants to conduct themselves appropriately.
+We strive for and expect full compliance from all coaches, players, parents, and spectators.

 Below is a portion of our SCVAA Football Playing Policies and Standards - please read or see attached document